Joe Redfield

-Joseph Randall Redfield (born January 14, 1961, in Doylestown, Pennsylvania) is an American former professional baseball third baseman.
+Joseph Randall Redfield (born January 14, 1961) is an American former professional baseball third baseman.
 He is an alumnus of the University of California, Santa Barbara.

 Career

 Drafted by the New York Mets in the 9th round of the 1982 Major League Baseball draft, Redfield would make his MLB debut with the California Angels on June 4, 1988, and appear in his final game on July 15, 1991.